 Foundation / Corporation

-CGP - The Japan Foundation Center for Global Partnership
+CGP - Japan Foundation Center for Global Partnership

 Grants of up to $30,000 per year to USA nonprofit organizations and universities for projects that promote partnerships and foster dialogue between the USA and Japan.
-Proposals are invited for projects that explore policy-oriented issues.
+Funding is intended for projects that explore policy-oriented issues.
 Emphasis is placed on projects that yield tangible outcomes, as well as effective dissemination plans that have broad policy impact.

 Current Issues of Interest: